fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 ### Model

 I suggest starting with a small model that runs on CPU.
 GPT4All has a list of models [here](https://github.com/nomic-ai/gpt4all/tree/main/gpt4all-chat/metadata).
 I tested with [mistral-7b-openorca Q4](https://gpt4all.io/models/gguf/mistral-7b-openorca.gguf2.Q4_0.gguf).
 It requires 8 GB of RAM to run.
 Note that some of the models have restrictive licenses.
-Check the license before using them in commercial projects.
+Check the licenses before using them in commercial projects.

 1. Create a folder named `models`.
 1. Click [here to download Mistral 7B OpenOrca](https://gpt4all.io/models/gguf/mistral-7b-openorca.gguf2.Q4_0.gguf) (3.8 GB download, 8 GB RAM).